 Want to talk to someone?

-You can talk to him about anything that’s bothering you, no matter how stupid, embarrassing or serious you might think it is.
-He can work with you to decide the best way forward, by helping you to make your own informed choices and decisions.
-He will never tell you what you should do or judge you.
+You can talk to them about anything that’s bothering you, no matter how stupid, embarrassing or serious you might think it is.
+They can work with you to decide the best way forward, by helping you to make your own informed choices and decisions.
+They will never tell you what you should do or judge you.

-He might suggest you meet with him a few more times, or with one of our other youth workers, or talk to you about joining our mentoring programme or explain how counselling might help you.
+They might suggest you meet with them a few more times, or talk to you about joining our mentoring programme or explain how counselling might help you.